biof395/spring2020/README.md

 Logistics
 ---------

-This is a one-semester course starting on the 6th of February 2020 and finishing on 7th of May 2020.
+This is a one-semester course starting on the February 6th, 2020 and finishing on May 7th, 2020.

 **Class Location: B1C206, Building 10, NIH Bethesda campus**